markaggar/mjpeg-timelapse/README.md

 ### Time Window
 Specify a start and end time for when images will be captured.
 Useful for capturing images every day at a specific time (e.g noon) or during working hours.
 ### Enabling Entity
-Specify a sensor (binary_sensor, sensor, or input_text domains) that must be on (true) frames to be captured.
-Example use cases include only capturing frames dring motion events or when lux is above a certain level.
-Hint - use a template sensor to read another sensor such that its output is true when the desired capture conditions are met.
-It's also helpful to set a high fetch_interval rate (e.g. 1 frame per second) and a high frame_rate (e.g. 15 frames per second) if only capturing frames when the enabling entity is a motion sensor, especially if you specify a short max duration (below).
+Specify a sensor (binary_sensor, sensor, input_boolean, switch, etc. domains) that must be on (true) for frames to be captured.
+Example use cases include only capturing frames during motion events or when lux is above a certain level.
+You can use a template sensor to read another sensor such that its output is true when the desired capture conditions are met, or create an automation to toggle an input_boolean on and off when certain conditions are met.
+Another option for more complex scenarios is to create an automation that turns on an input_boolean helper when you want recording to occur, and specify this input_boolean as the enabling entity.
 ### Max Duration (Minutes)
-Specifying an enabling entity makes it virtually impossible to calculate the effective length of the MJPEG using frames.
-When specifying an enabling entity, Max Duration effectively becomes a rolling time window.
-As such you can create MJPEG loops of a maximum duration that only contain images when the enabling entity is true.
-If the enabling entity is false, the frames outside the current specified duration will be left intact until new frames are captured.
+Max Duration is effectively a rolling time window.
+This is especially useful when configuring an enabling entity as frame length will vary depending on how long the enabling entity is on for.
+When the enabling entity is false, the frames outside the current specified duration will be left intact until new frames are captured when the enabling entity becomes true.
+If Max Duration is specified, Max Frames is ignored.
+### (Re)Configure
+You can now reconfigure an entity.
+Be warned that changing the image_url for an integration entity that existed before this component version was installed will create a new integration entity and the mjpeg associated with this pre-existing entity will be broken (unless you re-install the old version of the integration!).
+Integration entities created with this new version of the integration can have the image_url changed without destroying the mjpeg.

+## Best Configuration Practices
+- If using an enabling entity, consider configuring a high fetch_interval rate (e.g. 1 frame per second) and a high frame_rate (e.g. 15 frames per second) if only capturing frames when the enabling entity is a motion sensor, especially if a short short max duration (see next feature) is configured.
+- Specifying a max duration will override the max frames setting.
+If you do specify a max duration and save it, you cannot remove the max duration from that point forward.

 ## Installation

 There are two ways this integration can be installed into [Home Assistant](https://www.home-assistant.io).

 The easiest way is to install the integration using [HACS](https://hacs.xyz).
+You will need to add this repository as a custom repository in HACS (top right).

 Alternatively, installation can be done manually by copying the files in this repository into the custom_components directory in the HA configuration directory:
 1. Open the configuration directory of your HA configuration.